 I think the rolled leaves look nice before you add the water and they look beautiful when they are all uncurled.
 I really enjoyed the teas and liked how they are different in taste and appearance from other green teas.
 Tea is liquid wisdom don’t you know, well let’s hope so.

 Thank you to Teavivre for the samples.
-All opinions expressed are my own.
+All opinions and words expressed are my own.